Registry and ini file functions

 retrieves value "test" from HKEY_CURRENT_USER\software\gindi\qm2\user

-int test2
+int test

-out test2
+out test

 deletes value "test" in HKEY_CURRENT_USER\software\gindi\qm2\user\MyFunctionSettings